(originally posted in March or April of 2018; updated yet again in August 2019)

 (4) Truth Warrior Tarot.
 Was impressive at first but then started going into long chirpy rambles about “crystal children” and just about every other bit of unhelpful New Age crap that has been invented.
 She’s also into “indigo children.”
 I view both with a wary eye — pretty soon we’ll have people arguing about whether they’re “crystal” or “indigo” very much in the same way as people are now arguing about which supposed “generation” they are, even though those “generations” have no real boundaries and are, in reality, nothing but marketing tools that have the side effect of increased ageism among the young and old.
 Great.
 Just what we need: more division.

-Update: I started watching her again after taking a long break; she’s cut down a tiny bit on the happy/chirpy crap and seems to have pretty much stopped calling Trump “Trumpie” (although she’s now calling Hope Hicks something like “Hopey.”)
+Update: I started watching her again after taking a long break; she’s cut down quite a bit on the happy/chirpy crap.
 However, I now notice that she only shuffles the top 2/3rds of her deck, which frankly bothers me.
-If she’s going to do that, she’s better off not shuffling on camera.
+If she’s going to do that, she’s better off not shuffling on camera (further update, July 2019: she’s gotten a bit better about shuffling the entire deck very recently); (further update, August 2019: she’s gone back to only shuffling the top 2/3rds of her deck again, and she’s now drawing so many reversals — in any reading, it seems a majority of cards are reversed — that one questions if she should just stop and rearrange her deck).

 (5) SouLight Hypnotherapy.
 Very down-to-earth and no-frills.
 Long readings; uses a megaton of cards.
 Doesn’t shy away from very, very negative, even explosive interpretations.